delbetu/refactoring-to-chain-of-responsibility/README.md

 ## The solution

 This repository implements a solution to the previous problem.
-If you follow the commits you can see how it was building.
+If you follow the commits you can see how it was built.
-In particular you can see the usage of `TDD`, `Refactoring` and `Design-Patterns` applied.
+In particular, you can see the usage of `TDD`, `Refactoring` and `Design-Patterns` applied.